TheTrikkster/waynah-architecture-agency/README.md

 # waynah architecture agency

+It's a mission that I had from an association (waynah architecture agency), the subject is architecture and it is represented in the form of posts.
+The stacks I used to build this site are React, TypeScript and AWS

-the steps to follow to launch the site (write in the terminal):
+the steps to follow to launch the site (write in the terminal) :

 1 - git clone https://github.com/TheTrikkster/waynah-architecture-agency.git